AdobeDocs/campaign.en/help/v8/dev/datamodel.md

 * **Recipient table**: The data model relies on a main table which is by default the Recipient table (nmsRecipient).
 This table enables to store all the marketing profiles.

-    :bulb: For more on the Recipient table, see [this section](#ootb-profiles).
+    [!DNL :bulb:] For more on the Recipient table, see [this section](#ootb-profiles).

 * **Delivery table**: The data model also includes a part dedicated to store all the marketing activities.
 Usually it is the Delivery table (NmsDelivery).
 Each record in this table represents a delivery action or a delivery template.
 It contains all the necessary parameters for performing deliveries such as target, content, etc.

 * **Logs tables**: These tables store all the logs associated with the execution of the campaigns.

     Delivery logs are all messages sent to recipients or devices across all channels.
-The main Delivery logs table (NmsBroadLog) contains the delivery logs for all recipients.
+The main Delivery logs table (NmsBroadLogRcp) contains the delivery logs for all recipients.
-    The main Tracking logs table (NmsTrackingLog) stores the tracking logs for all recipients.
+    The main Tracking logs table (NmsTrackingLogRcp) stores the tracking logs for all recipients.
 The tracking logs refer to reactions of recipients, such as email openings and clicks.
 Each reaction corresponds to a tracking log.
     Delivery logs and tracking logs are deleted after a certain period, which is specified in Adobe Campaign and can be modified.
 Therefore, it is highly recommended to export the logs on a regular basis.

-* **Technical tables**: Gather technical data used for the applicative process, including operators and user rights (NmsGroup), folders (XtkFolder).
+* **Technical tables**: Gather technical data used for the applicative process, including operators and user rights (xtkGroup), folders (XtkFolder).

 >[!NOTE]
 >